Solarisbank/identhub-android/README.md

-# Solarisbank IdentHub SDK
+# Solaris IdentHub SDK
-Android SDK for Solarisbank IdentHub.
+Android SDK for Solaris IdentHub.

-It provides an easy way to integrate identification provided by Solarisbank into your Android app.
+It provides an easy way to integrate identification provided by Solaris into your Android app.

 ## Installation
 Add `identhub-android` as a dependency to your `build.gradle` file.
 For `$latest_version` check [Releases](../../releases).